Double coffee

 Public Sector and Taxes

-2. Total expenses Senators (annual, including salary, allowances and parliamentary work expenses, Budget Bill 2022): US$52.1 million
+2. Total expenses for senators (annual, including salaries, allowances, and parliamentary expenses, 2022 Budget Bill): US$52.1 million

-3. Total expenses of Deputies (annual, including salary, allowances and parliamentary work expenses, Budget Bill 2022): US$91.6 million
+3. Total expenses for members of Congress (annual, including salary, allowances, and parliamentary expenses, 2022 Budget Bill): US$91.6 million

-4. Allocations for former presidents of the Republic (annual, includes salary, transfers and offices, Budget Bill 2022): US$1.1 million
+4. Allowances for former presidents of the Republic (annual, including salary, transportation, and offices, 2022 Budget Bill): US$1.1 million

-8. Exceptional government measures to support families and companies due to the covid crisis (2021): US$32.4 billion
+8. Exceptional government measures to support families and businesses during the COVID crisis (2021): US$32.4 billion

 9. Individuals subject to income tax (2020, based on 2019 income): 10,437,149